inmcm/Simon_Speck_Ciphers/VHDL/ReadME.md

 # Simon & Speck Block Ciphers in VHDL

-Synthesizable VHDL implementations of the [Simon and Speck] block ciphers.
+VHDL implementations of the [Simon and Speck] block ciphers.
 These are small ciphers designed by the [National Security Agency] for use in constrained hardware and software environments such as micro controllers or small ASICs/FPGAs.
+The code provided is synthesizable VHDL-93 compatible code appropriate for use in FPGAs and ASICs.
+Developement and testing was done with Xilinx ISE and Vivado tools using ISim for verification.

-**WARNING** The following implementations are for reference/research/entertainment only and should not be considered 100% free of bugs or side channel attacks.
+**WARNING** The following implementations are for reference/research/entertainment only and should not be considered 100% free of bugs or side channel vulnerabilities.
 Use in a production environment is discouraged.

 ##  Basic Usage ##
-Simon and Speck work identically: simply declare and instaniate the modules into your large design and specify what key/block combination you want to use.
+Simon and Speck work identically: simply declare and instantiate the modules into your large design and specify what key/block combination you want to use.
-The ciphers have a simple operational flow that has two main sequnces: Key Schedule and Encryption/Decryption
+The ciphers have a simple operational flow that has two main sequences: Key Schedule and Encryption/Decryption

 #### For Key Schedule Generation ####